Exponential speedup in quantum simulation of Kogut-Susskind Hamiltonian via orbifold lattice: Introduction

 \section{Introduction}

 The Kogut-Susskind Hamiltonian~\cite{Kogut:1974ag} has emerged as a canonical framework for quantum simulation of Yang-Mills theory and QCD on quantum computing architectures.
 However, this approach presents a fundamental incongruity: the formalism, conceived prior to the conceptualization of quantum computation~\cite{Feynman:1981tf}, was inherently not designed with quantum algorithmic efficiency in mind.
 Its reliance on compact variables -- specifically unitary link variables -- engenders a Hilbert space whose structural complexity becomes increasingly intractable for SU($N\ge 2$) when extended beyond one spatial dimension.
-This intrinsic limitation has manifested as a persistent obstacle; despite two decades of scholarly pursuit since the inaugural quantum simulation protocol~\cite{Byrnes:2005qx}, the field has yet to produce a concrete implementation capable of demonstrating genuine quantum advantage~\cite{Hanada_2025}.\footnote{Although simulations on quantum hardware (digital or analog), including refs.~\cite{Martinez:2016yna,Yang:2020yer,Klco:2019evd, ARahman:2021ktn, ARahman:2022tkr, Atas:2021ext, Ciavarella:2024lsp, Kavaki:2024ijd,Than:2024zaj,Ciavarella:2021nmj, Illa:2022jqb, Ciavarella:2021lel, Atas:2022dqm, Farrell:2022wyt, Farrell:2022vyh, Ciavarella:2023mfc, Ciavarella:2024fzw, Hayata:2024fnh}, have led to promising results, they leveraged specific features of systems (e.g., Abelian, low dimensions, or truncation to small number of levels) which cannot be straightforwardly extended to SU($N$) in higher spatial dimensions.} The fundamental constraints are twofold: existing protocols necessitate classical preprocessing with computational demands that scale exponentially with qubit count, while the quantum circuit depth likewise exhibits exponential scaling relative to the number of qubits allocated to each link variable.
+This intrinsic limitation has manifested as a persistent obstacle; despite two decades of scholarly pursuit since the inaugural quantum simulation protocol~\cite{Byrnes:2005qx}, the field has yet to produce a concrete implementation capable of demonstrating genuine quantum advantage~\cite{Hanada:2025yzx}.
+Although simulations on quantum hardware (digital or analog), including refs.~\cite{Martinez:2016yna,Yang:2020yer,Klco:2019evd, ARahman:2021ktn, ARahman:2022tkr, Atas:2021ext, Ciavarella:2024lsp, Kavaki:2024ijd,Than:2024zaj,Ciavarella:2021nmj, Illa:2022jqb, Ciavarella:2021lel, Atas:2022dqm, Farrell:2022wyt, Farrell:2022vyh, Ciavarella:2023mfc, Ciavarella:2024fzw, Hayata:2024fnh}, have led to promising results for certian limited cases, they leveraged specific features of systems (e.g., Abelian, low dimensions, or truncation to small number of levels) which cannot be extended to SU($N$) in higher spatial dimensions.
+The fundamental constraints are twofold: existing protocols necessitate classical preprocessing with computational demands that scale exponentially with qubit count, while the quantum circuit depth likewise exhibits exponential scaling relative to the number of qubits allocated to each link variable.
+Because of this, there is no known quantum simulation protocol that allows us to take the continuum limit of the Kogut-Susskind Hamiltonian~\cite{Hanada:2025yzx}; the readers are encouraged to check the state-of-the-art effort on the explicit circuit construction of the SU(3) theory on three spatial dimensions~\cite{Balaji:2025afl} that observed significant resource requirement.
+Strictly speaking, even asymptotic gate counting is difficult for the Kogut-Susskind approach in its original form.
+For example, while ref.~\cite{Kan:2021xfc} offered a quantum simulation protocol whose gate counting increases exponentially with the truncation level, ref.~\cite{Rhodes:2024zbr} provided only a counting that ignored the cost hidden in sparse oracles.
+Needless to say, generic methods for constructing such oracles typically lead to exponential growth in circuit depth and compilation cost~\cite{Hanada:2025yzx}.
+There is no explicit circuit construction for the SU(3) theory in $3+1$ dimensions based on the Kogut-Susskind Hamiltonian, which avoids exponential scaling of the resource requirement.\footnote{After the first version of this paper appeared, we were informed that the authors of ref.~\cite{Davoudi:2022xmb}, who gave an explicit protocol for $1+1$ dimensional SU(2) theory with a polynomial scaling, have been applying the same idea to $3+1$ dimensional SU(3) theory.
+They claim that a polynomial scaling can be achieved, despite a large overall factor and a significantly more complicated quantum circuit compared to the orbifold lattice --- which is our focus in this paper.
+We thank Jesse Stryker for sharing their work in progress. } In fact, in most cases, even a resource estimate is difficult; see ref.~\cite{Hanada:2025yzx,Hanada:2026zab} for details.